traefik/traefik/docs/configuration/acme.md

 storage = "acme.json"
 # or `storage = "traefik/acme/account"` if using KV store.

-# Entrypoint to proxy acme challenge/apply certificates to.
+# Entrypoint to proxy acme apply certificates to.
-# WARNING, must point to an entrypoint on port 443
+# WARNING, if the TLS-SNI-01 challenge is used, it must point to an entrypoint on port 443
 #
 # Required
 #
 entryPoint = "https"

-# Use a DNS based acme challenge rather than external HTTPS access
+# Use a DNS-01 acme challenge rather than TLS-SNI-01 challenge
 #
-#
-# Optional
+# Optional (Deprecated, replaced by [acme.dnsChallenge])
 #
 # dnsProvider = "digitalocean"